system76/docs/content/system76-driver.md

 ### Installing the System76 NVIDIA Driver for Systems with NVIDIA GPUs

-If your system has an NVIDIA graphics card, you will want to go ahead and use this command to install the System76 Driver with NVIDIA graphics drivers built-in:
+If your system has an NVIDIA graphics card, use this command to install the System76 Driver with NVIDIA graphics drivers included:

 ```bash
 sudo apt-get install system76-driver-nvidia
 ```

-In addition to the standard packages, that will pull in the latest NVIDIA drivers as packaged by System76, and all related packages needed to take full advantage of your dedicated NVIDIA graphics card.
+In addition to the standard packages, this package also pulls in the current NVIDIA drivers and all related packages needed to take full advantage of your dedicated NVIDIA graphics card.

 ## Install System76 Driver on Other Operating Systems